 One downside of living in Dellrose, however, is that residents on average have to contend with a long commute, spending on average 35.88 minutes every day commuting to work.

-As is often the case in a small town, Dellrose doesn't have a public transportation system that people use for their commute.
+Dellrose is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dellrose in 2022 was $78,169, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $312,676 for a family of four.
 However, Dellrose contains both very wealthy and poor people as well.